pagkly/Zed/Investopedia3/Understanding Highest In, First Out (HIFO).md

 1. First, because it is not recognized by GAAP the company's books may come under greater scrutiny by auditors and result in an opinion other than an unqualified one.
 2. Second, in an inflationary environment, inventory that was taken in first may be subject to obsolescence.
 3. Third, net working capital would be reduced with lower value inventory.
-Last but not least, if the company relies on [asset-based loans](https://www.investopedia.com/terms/a/assetbasedlending.asp), lower inventory value will decrease the amount it is eligible to borrow.
+Last but not least, if the company relies on [[asset-based loans]](https://www.investopedia.com/terms/a/assetbasedlending.asp), lower inventory value will decrease the amount it is eligible to borrow.